Joshua-Soteras/Website-/3220/Databases.md

   - Annotations for object-relational mapping
   - Data Access API

-## Using JPA within the given Lab
+## Using JPA within the Given Lab
-Steps and process in order to
+Steps and process:
 1. Install Dependencies
 2. Applicaiton Properties
 3. Mapping (Using Annotations)